 “Are you sure about that disguise?”
-Tanya asked.
+Tanya said.

 “Break a leg,” Tanya said.
 “Save the world!”

-As soon as I was out of sight the familiar warmth flooded my senses, and in a flash of light gravity loosened its hold.
-Windows flew past as I raced upward, further into the sky than was comfortable.
-Soon Milestone City was soaring by, and accelerated with every moment.
+Familiar warmth flooded my senses.
+In a flash gravity loosened its hold.
+Windows flew past as I propelled upward, further than was comfortable.
+Soon Milestone City soared by, and accelerated every moment.

 “Save the world,” I said.
-That seemed like a good place to start.
+That was a good place to start.

 * * * *

-Through the blackness I could see the shape of people gathered on the roof; the heat of their bodies lit them up in neon.
-They squirmed and paced like animals trapped in a storm.
+Through the blackness I spotted the shapes of people gathered on the roof.
+The heat of their bodies lit up in neon.
+They paced like animals trapped in a storm.

-Bright red licked the guts of the building from the inside out.
-The heat must have been intense.
-Windows shattered and supports creaked as though the structure itself was crying in pain.
+Bright red licked the guts of the building.
+Windows shattered and supports creaked.
+The structure itself cried in pain.

-Finally, I found a perch, and brought myself down.
-The gathering on the roof backed away.
-What a sight it must have been; an incandescent figure descending from the sky, wearing a hoodie and sunglasses.
-It was the kind of thing that happened in comic books.
+I found a perch and landed.
+The trapped survivors backed away.
+Gods, what a sight it!
+I, an incandescent figure descended from the sky wearing a hoodie and sunglasses.
+What only happened in comic books came bursting into reality.

-I pulled the covering from my mouth and shot a hopeful smile.
+I pulled the covering from my mouth.
 “No, I’m a hero,” I said.
-“I’m here to help, if you’ll let me.”
+“I’m here to help.”

 The crowd huddled with ill ease.
-Could I really blame them?
-The sound of crackling was drawing nearer beneath their feet, and all they had to rely on was a girl in a bad disguise.
+The sound of crackling drew nearer beneath their feet.
+All they had was a girl in a bad disguise.
 Still, any port in a storm was better than none.

-A woman stepped forward from the others, and looked around for someone to speak in her place.
-Tentatively, and with arms folded, she tightened her lips and spoke.
-“Look, no offense, kid, but you look more like a mugger than you do a hero.”
+A woman in a tracksuit stepped forward and looked for someone to speak in her place.
+She folded her arms and cleared her throat.
+“Look, er… no offense, kid, but you look more like a mugger than a hero.”

+This was a problem.
 I balled my fists.
-She had reasons to doubt; inexperience was painted all over me.
-Gods, even I wasn’t sure of myself, but something had to be done.
+She had reasons to doubt.
+My inexperience shone like a warning siren.
+Gods, even I wasn’t sure of me, but I had to do something!

-“The building’s going to go,” I called over her head.
+“The building’s a goner,” I said.
 “It’s going to collapse any minute!
-Anyone who wants to stay here and wait for a rescue helicopter, fine!
-Meanwhile, I’m going to be over here carrying people across the street!
+Anyone who wants to stay here and wait for a rescue chopper, fine!
+Meanwhile, I’ll be over here carrying people across the street!
 Who’s with me?”

-Another woman, dressed in an old t-shirt, track pants and flip-flops, broke free of the cluster and made her way to the ledge.
+Another woman broke free of the cluster.
+She wore an old t-shirt, track pants and flip-flops.
+Making her way to the ledge she paused to study my frame.
 “All y’all can stay here as long as you want, but I’m out of here,” she said.
-She paused to look me up and down.
-“You really can fly, right?”
+“You can fly, right?”

-I nodded, and called back to the group.
-“I can carry one, maybe two at a time to the next building.”
+I nodded and addressed the crowd.
+“I can carry one, maybe two at a time!”

-I scooped another arm under her legs, and hoisted her from the ground.
-She was lighter than I thought she would be, though flying with her took more focus than it did to fly alone.
+I scooped her into a fireman’s carry, and together we hoisted from the roof.
+She was lighter than I thought she’d be.
+Flying with a passenger required more focus than it did alone.
 We hung over the yawn between rooftops, thirty floors above the ground.
-Gravity pulled at our toes and tempted us to fall.
-My eyes were married to our destination, away from the chasm that could swallow us a thousand times over.
+Gravity pulled at our toes.
+My eyes were married to our destination.
+The chasm could swallow us a thousand times, and then some.

 “Nope.
 First time.”

-She clung to my neck, and trembled.
+She clung to my neck.
 “Girl, you’ve got some cojones!
-Usually I wouldn’t trust you to deliver a pizza.
+I wouldn’t trust you to deliver a pizza.
 I don’t care how sparkly you are!”

 “Thanks,” I said.
-Some debut this was turning out to be.
+Some debut this turned out to be.

-I threw myself back the way I came with more certainty than before, gliding faster.
-Elation and anxiety melded into a giddy high that carried my body through the air.
-It felt good; almost as good as the confirmation of my girlhood.
+I threw myself back with growing confidence.
+Elation and anxiety melded into a giddy high that carried me through the air.
+It felt good, as good as the confirmation of my girlhood.

 * * * *

-She waved them back, and took a moment to acknowledge the rising flames.
-Mirages cooked the air following the ledge.
-“Alright, you can help,” she said, “but remember, if you screw this up, you have to live with that failure.”
+Mirages cooked the air on the ledge.
+Despite that she waved for calm.
+“Alright, you can help,” she said, “but remember, if you screw this up, you have to live with it.”